PeterCamilleri/format_engine/README.md

     %[flags][+/-][width[.precision]]letter

 ### Set
-A reguluar expression set (or un-set), used for parsing only, of the form:
+A regular expression set (or un-set), used for parsing only, of the form:

     %[flags][[min_width,]max_width]"["[^]set_chars"]"

+### Rgx
+A full blown regular expression, used for parsing only, of the form:

+    %[flags]/regex stuff goes here/[options]

+Supported options are i, m, and x.

 ### Per
 A %% which evaluates to a literal character %.
 This is the old school